lomlrepository/lomlrepository.github.com/privacy.md

 ---
 layout: information
-title: terms of service
-description: Things you should know about using this website!
+title: privacy policy
+description: What we do to protect your privacy.
 ---

-Privacy Policy

 Your privacy is important to us.
 It is linksOML's policy to respect your privacy regarding any information we may collect from you across our website,